khw0726/khw0726.github.io/index.md

 <img class="profile-picture" src="hyunwoo.jpg">

 Hi!
 My name is Hyunwoo Kim.
 I am a Master's student in [School of Computing at KAIST](https://cs.kaist.ac.kr).
 I am a member of [KIXLAB](https://kixlab.org), directed by [Juho Kim](https://juhokim.com).
-I am interested in building interactive systems for facilitating communication and collaboration among diverse people.
+I am interested in building interactive systems for facilitating communication and collaboration among people with diverse backgrounds.

 You can reach me at khw0726 (at) kaist (dot) ac (dot) kr.
+You can also find me from [Facebook](https://facebook.com/hyunwoo.daniel.kim), [Twitter](https://twitter.com/hyunwoo_iam), or [LinkedIn](https://www.linkedin.com/in/hyunwoo-kim-776130121/).

 ## Education
 * September 2019 -            : Ph.
 D. in Computer Science, KAIST